 Are there alternatives to glyphosate?

-Currently, the most efficient, effective and cost competitive method of weed control is treatment with herbicide.
+Currently, the most efficient and cost-effective way to control weeds is herbicide.

 Sign up to No Spray register

-These concerns exist despite the national chemical regulator, Australian Pesticides and Veterinary Medicines Authority and many of its counterparts around the world declaring glyphosate safe to use in accordance with the manufacturer’s label instructions.
+The national chemical regulator, Australian Pesticides and Veterinary Medicines Authority, and many similar organisations say glyphosate is safe to use in line with the manufacturer’s instructions.

 How we are responding

-- using approved glyphosate-based herbicides in a minimal, selective and targeted manner – in accordance with the label instructions, the product safety data sheet, safe work procedures, personal protective equipment prescriptions and Council’s OHS policies and procedures.
+- using approved glyphosate-based herbicides in a minimal, selective and targeted manner (always following the label instructions, product safety data sheet, safe work procedures, personal protective equipment (PPE) and Council’s OHS policies and procedures)

-- providing updated training for all staff in the safe handling, mixing and use of glyphosate-based herbicides and the correct use of personal protective equipment.
+- providing updated staff training in the safe handling and use of glyphosate-based herbicides and PPE

-- ensuring ‘Spraying in Progress’ signs are displayed during herbicide application by staff and contractors.
+- ensuring ‘Spraying in Progress’ signs are visible when using herbicide

-- completing a 6-month controlled trial of alternative weed control methods including steam and non-glyphosate based chemicals to measure cost, efficiency and suitability.
+- completing a six-month trial of other weed control methods to measure cost and efficiency, and

-For more information visit the Australian Pesticides and Veterinary Medicines Authority website.
+For more information, see the Australian Pesticides and Veterinary Medicines Authority.